When AI Meets Indecision: Strategy Lessons from Hesitant Leadership

 - Clear roles (system owners, data owners, process owners) reduce ambiguity and accelerate decisions instead of slowing them down.

-A Coffee Invitation
+A Strategy Deep Dive Invitation

 If this resonates and you feel your organization is somewhere between curious and stuck, that is exactly the zone where a good strategic conversation can unlock real momentum.